-Overview: This tranquil barrier island community is located on the northeastern Florida coast, about an hour from Orlando.
-It is bounded by the Atlantic Ocean on the east, the Halifax River on the west, the city of Ormond Beach to the south, and the Volusia County border to the north.
+This tranquil, unincorporated barrier island town sits on the northeastern Florida coast, about an hour from Orlando.
+It is bounded by the Atlantic Ocean, the Halifax River and the city of Ormond Beach.

-Originally part of Chauncey Bacon's Number Nine Plantation (an old homestead), Ormond-by-the-Sea did not see residential development until the 1950s.
-Today it is almost entirely comprised of homes, with shopping and services located in neighboring Ormond Beach.
-A refurbished WWII watch tower overlooks the town's dunes and red sand beaches.
-Although unincorporated, Ormond-by-the-Sea has several well-maintained county parks.
-The Bicentennial Park stretches east to west across the island and has access to both the ocean and the river.
+Originally part of Chauncey Bacon's Number Nine Plantation (an old homestead), Ormond-by-the-Sea did not see any kind of development until the 1950s and today is almost entirely residential, with no tall hotels or condos, giving it a soothing quality.
+A refurbished WWII watch tower overlooks the town's dunes and the long, rarely crowded, reddish sand oceanfront beaches.
+Bicentennial Park stretches east to west across the island and has access to both the ocean and the river.
 Highbridge Park, a popular fishing spot, has a boat ramp and a drawbridge that arches over the Halifax.
 Neighborhoods range from modest to upscale, with ranch ramblers, Mediterraneans and others.
 Neighboring Ormond Beach has dining and shopping venues.

 Age 45 or Better: 63%